 The GPU hardware has a fixed number of texture bindings that can be accessed within a single program (typically 128).
-The .tex directive will bind the named texture memory variable to a hardware texture id, where texture ids are allocated sequentially beginning with zero.
-The .tex[n] directive will bind the named texture memory variable to hardware texture id 'n'.
-Multiple names may be bound to the same physical texture id.
-An error is generated only if the texture id assigned is out of the physical texture id range (e.g., 0..127).
+The .tex directive will bind the named texture memory variable to a hardware texture identifier, where texture identifiers are allocated sequentially beginning with zero.
+Multiple names may be bound to the same physical texture identifier.
+An error is generated if the maximum number of physical resources is exceeded.
 The texture name must be of type .u32 or .u64.